 Apparently this is your skin strengthening.
 Because you’ve tormented it this much, it has grown back tougher, thicker and stronger.
 And who doesn’t want stronger skin?You might like: Top Glycolic Acid Lotions for Great Skin

 The top layer of cells on our skin is perfectly able to let certain ingredients through as long as they have the right molecular structure to do so.

 This layer doesn’t act like an impenetrable wall that stops anything that would normally be able to reach the deeper layers anyway!
-In other words, a Vitamin C serum that is structured in a way that it can actually reach the cells of the skin, will reach these cells easily through the surface layer without the need to remove it.
+In other words – a Vitamin C serum that is structured in a way that it can actually reach the cells of the skin, will reach these cells easily through the surface layer without the need to remove it.

 The application of heavy duty serums and creams after a microdermabrasion treatment is simply trying to replace the natural lubrication and protection that’s just been removed.

 Skin can feel tight, dry and thirsty for days.
 Eventually this will reside once the cells have migrated up and another layer of dead cells has formed.

 This top layer might be composed of ‘dead’ cells, but it still has a vital function.
 It protects the younger cells underneath which aren’t ready to be exposed.
 It keeps moisture in and maintains the skins ph balance, which is important for a clear, healthy complexion.

-It’s this layer that we want to nourish and look after, that will benefit greatly from good serums and moisture.
-Keep it happy and it will do its job.
+It’s this layer that we want to nourish and look after, that will benefit greatly from good serums and moisturizers.

 They’re then forced to multiply quicker to reform that essential top layer, speeding up the cell turnover rate of your skin.

-While gently exfoliating can be beneficial in rejuvenating and clearing the complexion (such as in light peels), microdermabrasion uses such a harsh mechanism that it traumatizes the skin.
+While gently exfoliating can be beneficial in rejuvenating and clearing the complexion (such as light peels), microdermabrasion uses such a harsh mechanism that it traumatizes the skin.

 It also feels like you could plaster on a whole tube of rich moisturizer and still not quench its thirst.

-Over the next couple of days it will continue to feel this way, until it rebalanes itself by replacing that top layer again.
+Over the next couple of days it will continue to feel this way, until it rebalances itself by replacing that top layer again.
 What happens in a couple of weeks of course, is the ‘need’ to once again remove this layer in order to get that same glow.

 It can become almost an addiction for some people, they don’t like the look of their skin unless it’s freshly glowing from having the entire top layer stripped off.
 Back to the therapist for another blasting, and once again you’ve got traumatized skin.